 University of Kuopio

 Helsinki University of Technology

-Govinda answered 8 years ago
+Govinda answered 8 years and 1 month ago

 Several Masters level programmes are free of charge as well, however, some Masters may charge tuition fees from non-EU/EEA students.
 (NB: Erasmus Mundus Masters programmes always charge a tuition fee - see section Erasmus Mundus scholarships for information on Erasmus Mundus Masters and related scholarships)